Skala Eresou: Tourism

 Since the 1980s, it has become a popular destination for homosexual female tourists.

 In 2000, Candy Bar's, a London lesbian bar, led a group trip for 100 British lesbians to Lesbos, with a Channel Five film crew to make a TV show Lesbians Go Mad on Lesbos narrated by Jackie Clune, with confrontations with locals, now archived, from World of Wonder Productions.

 In 2024, the documentary, Lesvia, was released by Tzeli Hadjidimitriou, a lesbian local, about 40 years of lesbian tourism and conflict between visitors and locals, around Skala Eresou.

 There are small hotels and self-catering apartments around the village.

-There a dispensary, a pharmacy, restaurants and bars.
+There is a dispensary, a pharmacy, restaurants and bars.

 Every summer, Eresos has both Greek and foreign visitors.

 The village hosts alternative events throughout the summer.

 A "women festival" takes place in Skala Eresou every September.

 Daily buses run in the summer and the village can be reached from the airport or the port of Mytilene.